-Mandy Barnett, director of MB Associates, is a change management expert and accredited SROI practitioner with over 25 years’ experience in the non-profit sectors, including as a project and senior manager.
+Mandy BarnettMandy Barnett, director of MB Associates, is a change management expert and accredited SROI practitioner with 30 years’ experience in the non-profit sectors, including as a project and senior manager.

 She is the former director of Bankside Arts Training Trust, head of exhibitions at the Commonwealth Institute and partnership development director for older people’s services in Surrey.
 Mandy combines strong analytical skills and an understanding of statistical and accounting principles with the ability to engage, negotiate and build strong working relationships.

 She devises and delivers professional development including specifically for young people and apprentices, using the 7 Habits for Highly Effective People and other best practice models.
 She pioneered the Steps into Work programme for people with learning disabilities for Transport for London, highlighted there as equality best practice.
 She works in the private sector and museums, and has delivered management training at the British Museum.

-She has many years experience in involving health and social care service users particularly in research and policy development.
+She has many years experience in involving health and social care service users, particularly in research and policy development.
 Latterly she has developed a niche in stakeholder engagement in the environment and energy sectors.
 Jenny manages large scale events down to focus groups and interviews, all driven by delivering robust evidence.
 Clients range from Primary Care Trusts and the Environment Agency to the Crown Prosecution Service.

-Lizzie TrotterLizzie Trotter is a social impact consultant with 12 years’ experience working in social impact measurement in different contexts and using a range of methods.
-Lizzie developed both her technical and operational knowledge of social impact analysis and is an Accredited SROI practitioner and Assessor for Social Value UK.
+Lizzie TrotterLizzie Trotter is a social impact consultant with 13 years’ experience working in social impact measurement in different contexts and using a range of methods.
+She now specialises in wellbeing.

-Before that, Lizzie was Head of Social Impact at HACT, an innovation agency for the housing sector where she led on the development of the Social Value Bank, now the standard way to measure social impact in the sector.
+Before that, Lizzie was Head of Social Impact at HACT, an innovation agency for the housing sector where she led on the development of the Social Value Bank.
 Lizzie spent 14 months in Ghana working on an SROI with Voluntary Services Overseas (VSO) for Cadbury.
 Previously, Lizzie was Evaluation Analyst at the Football Foundation, the UK’s largest sports charity.